bytedance/SALMONN/video_SALMONN2_plus/README.md

 # video-SALMONN 2+: an updated version of video-SALMONN 2

-video-SALMONN 2+ is built on Qwen 2.5-VL.
+video-SALMONN 2+ is built on Qwen 2.5-VL using a similar pipeline of video-SALMONN 2.
 Based on a better baseline and some other optimizations, video-SALMONN 2+ achieves SOTA on [Video-MME](https://video-mme.github.io/home_page.html) benchmark.

 <div style='display:flex; gap: 0.25rem; '>
 <a href='https://arxiv.org/abs/2506.15220'><img src='https://img.shields.io/badge/paper-PDF-green'></a>